TruCol/Decentralised-Venture-Capital-Protocol/README.md

 The project lead gets a fixed fraction of the SAAS revenue until the investors are made whole, then the project lead receives all the SAAS payments.

-**TODO: test** - The project lead can get the investments out of the contract and distribute it to workers, or allow the workers to retrieve their own investment fraction.
+The project lead **alone** can get the investments out of the contract and distribute it to workers, or allow the workers to retrieve their own investment fraction.